Student Handbooks

 - Think Win-Win

-- problem solving with courage and consideration
+- Balance courage and consideration

-- Seek First to Understand then to be Understood
+- Seek First to Understand, then to be Understood

 - Synergize